‘Reopening doesn’t mean going back to normal’: Walsh details how Phase 1 of state’s plan will impact Boston

 Offices will be limited to 25 percent capacity during Phase 1 of the state’s plan, although Walsh expressed concerns about brining that many people back into Boston officers right out of the gate.

-“Personally, I’m not comfortable with 25 percent,” Walsh said.
-“I think for the first day, that’s too much.”
+“Personally, I’m not comfortable with the 25 percent number,” Walsh said.
+“I think 25 percent for the first day is too much.”

 Walsh also urged office managers to allow employees to continue to work from home if possible.